jurporan/Teaching-HEIGVD-AMT-2015-Project/demo/README.md

 You can also create a new badge when adding or editing a rule.
 You will be able to see your badge's rendering on live ; isn't that beautiful?
 ![alt text](documentation_images/badge_creation.png "Add a badge")

+Don't worry if entered invalid values in the fields, because the application we told you.

 Oh, and don't click on Spongebob...
 This guy always want to show off.